MeltwaterArchive/storyplayer/index.md

 ### Tales, Stories, and Prose

 Storyplayer introduces terminology designed to help developers and managers think about testing using high-level concepts before digging into the details of the implementation.
+The core concept is that of a [User Story](/storyplayer/stories/index.html).

 ### Telling a Story in Eight Parts